New data show long-term declines of woodland bird species across the UK.

 The report also highlights the continued decline of farmland birds across the UK.
 Five of the 10 common and widespread species showing the biggest decline in Wales are farmland birds, including starling and rook, which have become much less abundant than they were in the past.
 These two species depend on invertebrates found in enclosed pasture for feeding their chicks and the declining numbers may reflect changes in grassland management.

 The report does contain better news for some species.
 In Wales, house sparrows increased by 92% from 1995 to 2018.
 Across the whole of the UK, house sparrow is still the third most common breeding bird, but millions of pairs have disappeared since the late 1960s.
 The report also mentions that the red kite population has more than doubled in Wales in the last 10 years, as it continues its successful recovery from a tiny population of a few pairs in the 1930s.

-Katharine Bowgen, BTO Cymru Research Ecologist said:
+Katharine Bowgen, BTO Cymru Research Ecologist says: